tg21/python-on-pails/README.md

 ## Changelog
 - fixed a bug where python files were not being served on unix based systems.
 - Added a feature to serve files from anywhere.
+- Server can now process inline-python code from HTML files.
 - added some new bugs to hunt later.
+- made commits with "unhelpful" messages.

 ### Installation
 PyOP requires [python3](https://www.python.org/) to run.

 add your project files in www folder.\
 run server.py to start the server.\
-all files presnent in www folder will be served to client.\
+all files presnent in www folder will be served to client.

 ```sh